-Self synchronization feature during start-up can be seen at Figure 45.
-Figure 45 shows how the minimum off-time timer is reset when CS voltage is oscillating through V{TH_CS_RESET} level.
-The NCP43080 starts operation at time t1 (time t1 can be seen as a wake-up event from the disable mode through LLD pin).
-Internal logic waits for one complete minimum off-time period to expire before the NCP43080 can activate the driver after a start-up or wake-up event.
+Self synchronization feature during start-up can be seen at Figure 44.
+Figure 44 shows how the minimum off-time timer is reset when CS voltage is oscillating through V{TH_CS_RESET} level.
+The NCP4308 starts operation at time t1.
+Internal logic waits for one complete minimum off-time period to expire before the NCP4308 can activate the driver after a start-up event.
 The minimum off-time timer starts to run at time t1, because V{CS} is higher than V{TH_CS_RESET}.
 The timer is then reset, before its set minimum off-time period expires, at time t2 thanks to CS voltage lower than V{TH_CS_RESET} threshold.
 The aforementioned reset situation can be seen again at time t3, t4, t5 and t6.
-A complete minimum off-time period elapses between times t7 and t8 allowing the IC to activate a driver output after time t8.
+A complete minimum off-time period elapses between times t7 and t8 allowing the IC to activate a driver output after time t8